-- Ball End Hex Driver: 7/64" and 5/32"

-- Open End Wrench 3/8"
+- Ball End Hex Driver: $\frac{7}{64}$ " and $\frac{5}{32}$ " - Open End Wrench

-- Large Flathead Screwdriver
+• Large Flathead Screwdriver

-The Surface Supplied Pod can be removed from

-the mask without removing the hood & mask strap.
+The Surface Supplied Pod can be removed from the mask without removing the hood and mask strap, but removal of those components will make handling of the mask in this process a little easier.
 The earphones will have to removed from the ear pockets on the hood which will include freeing the longer earphone cable that is secured between the lens body and jaw frame of the mask.